nus-cs2103-AY2425S1/ip/docs/README.md

 Once you are done with Handsome, just say "bye" and the bot will greet you off!

+Not only that, Handsome will automatically close the GUI for you 😉

 Example: `bye`
 ## Credits
 https://se-education.org/guides/tutorials/javaFx.html